sagegottrill/Safe-Report-Hub/README.md

 * Built to empower marginalized voices and enhance humanitarian response
 * Inspired by global NGOs, refugee-led organizations, and digital safety advocates
 * Special thanks to open-source communities and contributors

 ---

+# Safety Support Report

+This project now includes smooth page transitions using [framer-motion](https://www.framer.com/motion/) for a modern, polished user experience.

+- All major routes have animated transitions.
+- Device detection is robust and responsive.
+- For more info, see the code in `src/App.tsx`.

+---